Guidelines for the Year-End Retreat

 - Walk mindfully with hands in shashu (folded with your right hand enveloping your left fist, held at waist level).

 - If you have specific needs or concerns, or if this is your first sesshin, please let the registrar or sesshin coordinators know before the beginning of the sesshin.
-They will be very nice and helpful.

 Be On Time For All Activities